nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

 The nvdec and nvenc plugins will be installed in `/usr/local/lib/gstreamer-1.0` as `libgstnvenc.so` and `libgstnvdec.so`.

-Finally, in order for Gstreamer to detect the 2 plugins, we must update the `GST_PLUGIN_PATH` environment variable:
+Finally, in order for GStreamer to detect the 2 plugins, we must update the `GST_PLUGIN_PATH` environment variable:

 ```bash
 GST_PLUGIN_PATH=$GST_PLUGIN_PATH:/usr/local/lib/gstreamer-1.0